modiimedia/InsuranceSmart/content/_index.md

 title: Home
 banner_heading: Providing Secure Insurance Solutions Since 2005
-banner_text: "We are an Independent Texas based Insurance Agency whose mission is to provide our clients exceptional value and quality service in the markets we serve.
+banner_text: "We are an Independent Texas based Insurance Agency whose mission is to provide our clients exceptional value and service in the markets we serve.  \n\nWe Specialize in Medicare Helping Seniors Transition to Medicare as well as stay current with annual benefit changes throughout their lives.
+We also provide Life, Health, Long-term Care, and Final Expense Coverage, as well as Fixed Indexed Annuities.
-  \ \n\nWe Specialize in Medicare Helping Seniors Transitioning to Medicare and also provide Life, Health, Long-term Care, Final Expense Coverage, as well as Fixed Indexed Annuities.
-These Secure Financial Products are designed to grow Your Nest Egg with both Fixed and Indexed Returns.
-They Offer a Variety of Guaranteed and Non-Guaranteed Income Solutions, and Protect Your Investment with No-Loss-Guarantee so you can Retire in Confidence! \n\n\nContact Us For Information and let us know how we can serve you!"
+  These Annuities are a Secure Financial Product designed to grow Your Nest Egg and retirement accounts with both Fixed and Indexed Returns.
+They Offer a Variety of Guaranteed and Non-Guaranteed Income Solutions, and Protect Your Investment with A No-Loss-Guarantee so you can Enjoy Retire in Confidence! \n\n\nContact Us For Information and let us know how we can serve you!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co